 - Two smaller temples dedicated to Vishnu, dating back to 1590 and 1652.

 - The oldest temple in the complex, dating back to 1566.

 - A stone temple to Krishna, considered to be a masterpiece, with some amazing stonework.
 Note the Garuda on the pillar in front, which has eyes of crystal.

 - The Vishwanath temple, with two stone elephants and riders in front.

 - The Bhimsen temple, constructed in 1680 but with more recent marble additions.

 South of Durbar Square

 - Mahaboudha Temple, (5-10 minutes walking distance from Durbar Square).
-This is a a stone temple covered with terracotta tiles, which include 1008 Budha images.
-It was modeled on a larger temple in Bodhgaya, India and took one family four generations to complete.
+This is a stone temple covered with terracotta tiles, which include 1008 Budha images.
+It was modelled on a larger temple in Bodhgaya, India and took one family four generations to complete.

 - Rudravarna Mahavihar (also known as Uku Bahal).
 A gem of a temple close to Mahaboudha, but much less visited.
 One of the oldest temples in the Kathmandu Valley with some strange and interesting statues.

 - Machchhendranath temple.
 This is a good illustration of the problems now faced with theft of artefacts.
 The temple is now surrounded by a strong fence and each statue has its own individual fence.
 Statues are missing from two stands, suggesting that the temple has already fallen victim.
 Machchhendranath also gives his name to an annual festival when a 25-meter tall “chariot” is paraded through Patan.
 The parade takes place between April and June, with the chariot staying the night at different locations.
 The end of the parade is supposed to coincide with the onset of the monsoon rains.
 The wheels of the chariot are over 2m in diameter.
 For the rest of the year, these can be seen in the building next to the Ashok Stupa.